 Best For Beginner Senior

-As you know, the Cobra Speedzone Driver made the top of our list as the best driver in golf for seniors.
+As you know, the Cobra Speedzone Driver made the top of our list as the best golf driver for seniors.
 The F9 Speedback is the driver that Cobra put out last year, and it still has a tremendous amount of benefits, the pricing has also dropped considerably.

-For a new senior golfer, the game is quite overwhelming.
+For the new senior golfers, the game is quite overwhelming.
 You are probably not sure if you are hitting poor shots because you are a new golfer or a senior golfer.
 You are trying to figure out all the golf lingo while still learning how to hold the golf club.

-Choosing a driver for a senior beginner is a bit more challenging than a senior who has played their entire life.
-Speedback is a perfect option for seniors that are new to the game for several reasons.
+Choosing a driver for senior who is a beginner is a bit more challenging than a senior who has played their entire life.
+Speedback is the best drivers for seniors that are new to the game for several reasons.

 The Speedback is a highly adjustable driver.
 If you start the game with a slice and it ends up turning into a hook, you will adjust your golf equipment to fit you better.
 The F9 has some great ball speed, so you will not lack any distance either.
 This is a driver that will work for a beginner but continue to work as the beginner improves.